Unity Version Control (formerly Plastic SCM) plugin for Unreal Engine

 - UE5.1 shipped with the version 1.6.2 with support for the new View Changelists window

-- Click on the “Free” or “Add to cart” button in the Marketplace page and complete the checkout process.*
+- Click on the “Add to My Library” button in the Fab page and complete the checkout process.

-- Click the “Install to Engine” button, select the Unreal Editor version for your project, then download and install the files.
+- Click the “Install to Engine” button, select the Engine version for your project, then install.

-- In your project, navigate to “Edit -> Plugins” and in “Installed” plugins, tick to enable “Unity Version Control”, and restart the Unreal Editor
+- Open your project in Unreal, navigate to “Edit -> Plugins” and in “Installed” plugins, tick to enable “Unity Version Control”, and restart the Editor

 Install from releases in Github